JH-Won/ScoreOptmizer/README.md

 # ScoreOptmizer
 ### Introduction
 ScoreOptimizer is an algorithm for reducing biases and getting the most likely scores students should get (i.e., students' unbiased scores).
-Here, the assumption is that each student has a bias, and scores the problems with that.
-The algorithm is based on following objective function:
+Here, the assumption is that students have their own bias, and they score the problems with that bias.
+So, in order to find unbiased scores and to reduce biases, we designed the algorithm which is expressed as following objective function:
 ![alt text](https://github.com/JH-Won/ScoreOptmizer/blob/main/img/img.PNG)

-Note that all b_j and y_i are the parameters which we should find.
+Note that all b_j and y_i are the parameters we want to optimize.

 ### Implementation
 Here's how it was implemented:
-1. In order to take the partial derivatives for each parameters, we symbolized all parameters and loss function using [python sympy](https://www.sympy.org/en/index.html).
+1. We symbolized all the parameters and loss function using [python sympy](https://www.sympy.org/en/index.html).
-2. We then, took partial derivatives of loss function with respect to each parameters, and kept them in the list.
+2. Then, using sympy, we took partial derivatives of loss function with respect to parameters respectively, and kept all of them in the list.
-4. In order to optimize the parameters, the gradient descent was implemented. ([ScoreOptimizer.__gradient_descent](https://github.com/JH-Won/ScoreOptmizer/blob/main/ScoreOptm.py#L104))
+4. The gradient descent algorithm was also implemented to optimize the parameters numerically: [ScoreOptimizer.__gradient_descent](https://github.com/JH-Won/ScoreOptmizer/blob/main/ScoreOptm.py#L104)
-5. All of these are included in [ScoreOptimizer class](https://github.com/JH-Won/ScoreOptmizer/blob/main/ScoreOptm.py#L7).
+5. All of these components were implemented in [ScoreOptimizer class](https://github.com/JH-Won/ScoreOptmizer/blob/main/ScoreOptm.py#L7).

 ### How to use